SAIGlobal/compliance360-employee-api/README.md

 # Introduction
 The Compliance 360 application is the leading Governance Risk and Compliance (GRC) platform.
 The Compliance 360 system is a highly-configurable application framework underpinned by a metadata-driven architecture.

-The Employee API provides developers with the ability to...
+The Employee API provides developers with the ability to create, find, update and delete user accounts, aka Employees.

 # API Documentation
 Our APIs are documented in the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) format.
 [Read the documentation](https://app.swaggerhub.com/api/saiglobal/compliance360-employee/2.0.0).